 Other nearby markers.
-At least 2 other markers are within 5 miles of this marker, measured as the crow flies.
-How Come They Called it Presho (approx. 4½ miles away); Lyman County, South Dakota Veterans Memorial (approx. 4.6 miles away).
+At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
+World's Only Corn Palace - Mitchell (approx. 2.7 miles away); Purple Heart Memorial Highway (approx. 2.8 miles away); Civilian Conservation Corps Camp (approx. 2.8 miles away); How Come They Called it Presho (approx. 4˝ miles away); Lyman County, South Dakota Veterans Memorial (approx. 4.6 miles away).

 Credits.
 This page was last revised on September 26, 2016.
-This page originally submitted on September 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 170 times since then and 5 times this year.
+It was originally submitted on September 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 201 times since then and 5 times this year.
 Photos: 1, 2. submitted on September 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.